-The change of edge connecting two Edge Elements should be a clean change of edge from one definite edge to a different definite edge with the second edge being clearly established within 2 seconds.
-If the second edge is established after 2 seconds the feature will not be considered.
+The change of edge connecting two Edge Elements should be a clean change of edge from one definite edge to a different definite edge with the second edge being clearly established.
 When the two Edge Elements are Spirals, the free leg must be held higher than the hip.
 No steps, touch downs or pushes are allowed during the entire element achieve the feature.